aytekinyaliz/week01-group-project-revisions-faq/readme.md

-# Changes Requested on FAQ App
+# Changes Requested on Frequently Asked Questions App

 This repository is part of CodeYourFuture's [group projects](https://github.com/CodeYourFuture/group-projects).

-# Changes Requested on Frequently Asked Questions App

 You work in a small development team responsible for a "question and answer" application your company uses to communicate internally.
 Following user testing, your team leader has requested that a few changes be made to the application.